 Once all these separate components are ready, you simply mix everything together and bake until bubbly and golden.

-- 2 boneless, skinless chicken breasts, cut into chunks (or 5 or 6 chicken tenders)
+- 2 medium skinless chicken breasts cut into chunks or 5 or 6 chicken tenders

-- 2 T vegetable oil for cooking chicken
+- 2 Tablespoons vegetable oil for cooking chicken

-- 1 (6 oz) jar marinated artichoked hearts, drained and chopped
+- 6 oz jar marinated artichoke heart drained and chopped

-- 8 oz pasta (I used farfalle, or bowtie, but any shape will work)
+- 8 ounces pasta I used farfalle, or bowtie, but any shape will work

 - 4 Tablespoons butter